DIY Drone: How to Build Your First Quadcopter – Part 2

 This tutorial covers the steps for building a DIY Quadcopter and is a continuation of the first part: Part 1.
-Read part 1 to understand how to choose the best parts for building a diy quadcopter and how they all work.
+Read part 1 to understand how to choose the best parts for building a DIY quadcopter and how they all work.

-STEP 1: Assembling the frame for the DIY Quadcopter
+Assembling the Frame for the DIY Quadcopter

 The first thing we need to do is assemble the frame.
 Most manufacturers provide an instruction manual, usually on their website.
-Follow the instructions of the manual and assemble the frame, ensuring the flight controller mounting screws are in place.
+Follow the instructions and assemble the frame, ensuring that the flight controller mounting screws are in place.
 Once assembled, you can mount the flight controller.
 You can either do the soldering for the flight controller while it is mounted or you can do it before you mount it.
 I chose to solder while it is mounted as it keeps it firmly in place as I’m soldering.

 Connect Voltage Regulator (if needed)

 You can also connect the voltage regulator at this point.
 A voltage regulator is only needed when you are using ESCs that don’t have a BEC in them.
 I’m using ESCs that don’t have a BEC so I will need to use an external BEC or voltage regulator.
-My frame comes with an integrated Power Distribution Board (PDB) which has holes where you can solder the voltage regulator to.
+My frame comes with an integrated Power Distribution Board (PDB) which has holes where you can solder the voltage regulator.
 Yours may not.
 If it doesn’t, you can simply connect the VIN and GND to one of the spare positive/negative pads on your power distribution board.
-I will show you how I connected mine to the PDB on my diy quadcopter.
+I will show you how I connected mine to the PDB on my DIY quadcopter.

 Now we have to solder together an XT60 connector.
 Creating the XT60 connector is very simple.
-All you do is solder a red wire of the correct gauge to the positive terminal and a black wire of the same gauge to the negative terminal and then place heatshrink over each wire at the solder joint.
+All you do is solder a red wire of the correct gauge to the positive terminal and a black wire of the same gauge to the negative terminal and then place heat shrink over each wire at the solder joint.
 You can watch this video to learn more about how to create the XT60 connector or you can simply buy one.
-Grab some spares too for your diy quadcopter.
+Grab some spares too for your DIY quadcopter.

-STEP 2: Preparing the Quadcopter Flight Controller
+Preparing the Quadcopter Flight Controller

 Test It: Before you solder onto the flight controller, test that it works by plugging it into the computer using a micro USB cable.
 If all the correct LEDs light up and it has connected successfully, you can then disconnect it and move onto the soldering.